ironsmile/tank4eta/README.md

 Maps must be placed in `data/maps` directory and have a name like `my-new-level.map` so that the game would recognize and load them.

+Sublime Text syntax file and theme colours for editing maps can be found in [this repo](etc/sublime-text).

 ### Credits

 In creating this I've used the following open parts: